MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-8.2.0/migrate-az-9.0.0-eventhub.md

   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 CaptureDescription class data members would be flattened and would directly be accessible as data members within Microsoft.`Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 Please refer to example on top to know more.
 - `-InputObject` parameter set would have a change in behaviour.
 Refer the [section](#behavior-of--inputobject) to know more.
 - `-InputObject` parameter would no longer support alias `-EventHubObj`.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ### Remove-AzEventHub

 - Input type of parameter `-InputObject` has been changed from `Microsoft.Azure.Commands.EventHub.Models.PSEventHubAttributes` to
   `Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IEventhub`.
 - `-ResourceId` parameter would be deprecated.
 Henceforth, resource id can be provided as input to `-InputObject` parameter.
+- Parameter 'Namespace' has been renamed to 'NamespaceName'.

 ### Get-AzEventHub